All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Atherogenic Dyslipidemia Pattern

 The lipid abnormality pattern characteristic of type 2 diabetes and metabolic syndrome is often called "atherogenic dyslipidemia."
-It consists of elevated triglycerides, low HDL cholesterol, and a predominance of small dense LDL particles.
-This pattern is not well addressed by statins alone, which primarily target LDL particle number and large buoyant LDL.
+It consists of improved triglycerides, low HDL cholesterol, and a predominance of small dense LDL particles.
+This pattern isn't well addressed by statins alone, which primarily target LDL particle number and large buoyant LDL.

 Tirzepatide's lipid profile improvements directly target atherogenic dyslipidemia.
 The combination of triglyceride reduction, HDL increase, and reduced ApoC-III levels represents a shift away from the pro-atherogenic lipid phenotype that drives residual cardiovascular risk in statin-treated patients .